Top 15 Best WordPress Themes of 2025 (Free & Pro)

 - Updates and support: Choose themes that are regularly updated and come from developers with good support.
 Outdated themes can cause security and compatibility issues.

-FAQs about the best WordPress themes
+FAQs about the best themes for WordPress

 1. What is a WordPress theme?